loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 Because exponentials create more than one reference to memory, we would need automatic deallocation, or we risk leaking memory.
-This could be solved using reference counting or garbage collection.
+This could be solved using reference counting, garbage collection or any other alternative.

 === Data Types<DataTypes>
 While the language currently contains sum and product types